 All required information must be provided during the submission process.
 However, it is possible for proposers to submit information incorrectly or to not follow page limits or other rules.
 Therefore, please examine all proposals submitted to your Strand.
 For standalone paper, poster, and roundtable presentation proposals, check that the proposal has the name of the presenter(s), the abstract, and a PDF file with the paper and references (no more than five pages excluding references).
-For related paper sets, the proposal must include an abstract and a PDF with the paper and references (no more than five pages excluding references).
-For related abstract and a single PDF file with a summary of the symposium and references (no more than 10 pages excluding references).
+For related paper sets, the proposal must include an abstract and a PDF with the paper and references (no more than five pages excluding references) for each paper in the set.
+Symposium proposals must have the abstract and a single PDF file with a summary of the symposium and references (no more than 10 pages excluding references).